Skip to main content

 It is important to remember that contracts at least one penny in-the-money will automatically exercise at expiration.
 Given this, if you do not have the necessary buying power or shares, it’s important that you attempt to close that position prior to 3:30pm ET on day of expiration.
 Remember, it is your responsibility to actively manage the risks associated with your Options positions.

-At 3:30pm ET on the day of expiration, if your contract is in-the-money (or within 3% in-the-money) and you do not have the necessary buying power or shares, Public will attempt to liquidate the position on your behalf to prevent you from going into a negative debit balance or being short shares.
+Starting at 3:30pm ET on the day of expiration, if your contract is in-the-money (or within 3% in-the-money) and you do not have the necessary buying power or shares, Public will attempt to liquidate the position on your behalf to prevent you from going into a negative debit balance or being short shares.
 If for any reason we can’t sell your contract, and you don’t have the necessary buying power or shares to exercise the contract, Public may attempt to submit a Do Not Exercise request to the Options Clearing Corporation (OCC).
+Do Not Exercise requests are only possible for stock & ETF options; they are not possible for index options.

 How does this differ for multi-leg strategies?